prateekjainaa/sample_projects/empty_ear_project/README.md

 To add it to an existing WildFly server installation:

- download and unzip the distribution wildfly-microprofile-config-dist zip.
+ download and unzip the distribution wildfly-microprofile-health-dist zip.

     Copy the relevant modules to your WildFly installation: